Co-beneldopa should be used with caution in:

 - Isoniazid used to treat tuberculosis

-- Medications used to lower blood pressure and/or treat angina and /or treat heart failure:
+- Medicines used to lower blood pressure

 - Medications known as antipsychotics used to treat mental illness such as amisulpride, chlorpromazine, haloperidol, flupentixol and risperidone